-Article 10(4) of the IFA states that a fund offer is not deemed to be a public offer if it falls within the following exemptions:
+Article 10(4) of the IFA states that a fund offer is not deemed to be a public offer if meets at least one of the following exemptions:

-- the offer complies with the provisions of Articles 1(4)(a)-(d) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (EL) on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (the "Prospectus Regulation"); - the offer is submitted upon management of a securities portfolio or guaranteeing of an offer or issue of securities for the purposes securities portfolio management or clause 44.6) of the Estonian Securities Market Act (i.e. for preparation or provision of recommendations on investment and financial analysis or other general recommendations in connection with securities transactions) to a fund manager, investment firm or credit institution;

-an offer of securities with a total consideration of less than 2,500,000 euros per all the contracting states in total calculated in a oneyear period of the offer of the securities.
+- the offer complies with the provisions of Articles 1(4)(a)-(d) of the Regulation (EU) 2017/1129 of the European Parliament and of the Council (EL) on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (the "Prospectus Regulation"); - (b) the offer is submitted upon management of a securities portfolio or guaranteeing of an offer or issue of securities for the purposes of securities portfolio management or § 44 clause 6 of the Estonian Securities Market Act (i.e. services related to the guarantee of the offer or issue of securities)) to a fund manager, investment firm or credit institution; - (c) an offer of securities with a total consideration of less than 2,500,000 euros per all the contracting states in total calculated in a one-year period of the offer of the securities.